lindamaok899/least_squares/README.md

 Challenges & Goals
 ------------------

-The goal of this project is to demonstrate how different observation, variable and instrument sizes can affect the the perfomance of an ols/iv implementation as well as the accuracy of the estimator in relation o the true beta.
+The goal of this project is to demonstrate how different observations, variables and instrument sizes affect the the perfomance of the ols/iv implementations as well as the accuracy of the estimator in relation o the true beta.
 The main challenges faced during this project is the difficulty in constructing valid covariance matrices for the cases of instrumental variables - especially to demonstrate the weak instrument case.
 As discovered in the proccess of completing the project, it is challenging to construct positive definite matrices with simulated data that will have all the properties required to check the accuracy of the implementations under weak instruments.
-Further improvement is required in this aspect so to make it possible to generate valid covariance matrices for the case of weak instruments.
+Further improvement is required in this aspect so as to make it possible to generate valid covariance matrices for the case of weak instruments.

-The ideal product of this project would:
+The resulting output of this project contains:
-* contain perfomance plots for ols that display an increase in runtime as observations and variables increase.
+* perfomance plots for ols that display an increase in runtime as observations and variables increase.
-* contain perfonance plots for iv that display an increase in runtime as observations, variables, and number of instruments increases.
+* perfonance plots for iv that display an increase in runtime as observations, variables, and number of instruments increases.
-* contain accuracy plots for ols that show that as colliniarity increases, the accuracy of the estimator in relation to the true beta decreases using the root mean squared error approach.
+* accuracy plots for ols that show that as colliniarity increases, the accuracy of the estimator in relation to the true beta decreases using the root mean squared error approach.
-* contain accuracy plots for ols that show that as colliniarity and number of instruments increases, the accuracy of the estimator in relation to the true beta decreases using the root mean squared error approach.
+* accuracy plots for ols that show that as colliniarity and number of instruments increases, the accuracy of the estimator in relation to the true beta decreases using the root mean squared error approach.
-* contain accuracy plots for iv showing that as the strength of the instruments decreases, the accuarcy of the estimator should also decrease (**to revert back to in the future).
+* accuracy plots for iv showing that as the strength of the instruments decreases, the accuarcy of the estimator should also decrease (**to revert back to in the future).

 Structure of the project